-A main theme of the preceding sections is that Hilbert (1899) showed descriptive completeness of his first four groups of axioms (not only for Euclid's plane geometry but establishing Descartes' analytic geometry [Har00, §20-23]).
-Hilbert's continuity axioms (Group V) aimed at establishing
+A main theme of the preceding sections is that Hilbert (1899) established descriptive completeness of his first four groups of first order axioms (not only for Euclid's plane geometry but establishing Descartes' analytic geometry [Har00, §20-23]).
+Hilbert's second order continuity axioms (Group V) aimed at establishing

-- 1. a geometric basis for what is variously called Cartesian/coordinate/analytic geometry - 2. categoricity -T is categorical if it has a unique model (up to isomorphism).
+- a geometric basis set of geometric axioms for what is variously called Cartesian/coordinate/analytic geometry over the real numbers (as understood by Hilbert, not Descartes, though Descartes was pointing the way). - 2.
+These axioms are categorical.
+A theory T is categorical if it has a unique model (up to isomorphism).

-At the turn of the 20th century the only rigorous basis for the real plane was the construction of the real numbers from the natural numbers by [Ded63] (1888) and then constructing the Cartesian plane over the reals.
-But Section 7 works from a plane satisfying geometric axioms and defines the field in it.
+In the late 19th century the only rigorous basis for the real plane was to construct the real numbers from the natural numbers by [Ded63] (1888) and then construct the Cartesian plane over the reals.
+But Hilbert in 1899 (Section 7) works from a plane satisfying geometric axioms and defines the field in it.
 By adding an axiom implying the plane and the field are unique both goals are reached.
-The rather complicated story for completeness is told in Methodology 10.10.
+The rather complicated story for completeness is told in Methodology 10.2.3.